Episode: Defending My Family Against Doubt and Hurtful Accusations

 Years ago when my son was born, one of the girls I used to train with at the gym asked me, “Is that really your son?
 How do you know that she didn’t cheat on you and have a kid with someone else?
 Now you get to be responsible for him?
 Are you that stupid, Angel?
 You are being played!”

-I have the potential to be a dirt bag in relationships, especially if I’m not happy about something.
-It becomes very easy for me to justify bad behavior.
-“I can die tomorrow, you only live once, this is their fault.”
-So yeah, I have done some pretty crappy stuff in my day, but my son’s mom is as close to purity as a human can come.
-So I could not allow this and I had to fiercely defend her on that one.
+I have the potential to make mistakes in relationships, especially if I’m not happy about something.
+It can become easy to justify poor choices in those moments.
+So yeah, I have done some things I’m not proud of, but my son’s mom is as close to purity as a person can be.
+So I couldn’t allow that comment to stand and I had to firmly defend her on that one.

-We were never super close, but after that moment in the gym the friendship became even more distant.
+We were never super close, but after that moment in the gym the friendship became more distant.
 She was part of a group of people I used to hang out with all the time after training.
-At one point, it just stopped and we all distanced out.
+At one point, it just stopped and we all drifted apart.
 I’m not sure if she had anything to do with that.
 I can’t even remember her name and I don’t know what ever became of her or the group.
 They just kind of disappeared from my life.

 I guess the point of it all is don’t mess with my family.